quantumgardener/qg.blog/content/notes/IMatch to Socials.md

 landscapes:
   - "[[Hobby Together]]"
 datetime: 2024-05-04
-updated: 2024-12-22T07:53:00
+updated: 2024-12-30T19:00:00
 ---
-The **IMatch to Socials** system automates the addition, update and deletion of images between [[IMatch]] and [flickr](https://flickr.com) or [pixelfed](https://pixelfed.org).
+The [[IMatch to Socials]] system automates the addition, update and deletion of images between [[IMatch]] and [flickr](https://flickr.com) or [pixelfed](https://pixelfed.org).
 I created it to reduce the time taken updating and managing photos across all three platforms.
 ## Features
 - Uses metadata directly from the [[IMatch]] database and formats it (to my liking) for sharing with others.
 - Processes photos from a dedicated "Socials" category within [[IMatch]] and adds any new photos to the matching social platform.